Subjective well-being: Construction of SWB

 Diener argued that the various components of SWB represent distinct constructs that need to be understood separately, even though they are closely related.
 Hence, SWB may be considered "a general area of scientific interest rather than a single specific construct".
 Due to the specific focus on the subjective aspects of well-being, definitions of SWB typically exclude objective conditions such as material conditions or health, although these can influence ratings of SWB.
 Definitions of SWB therefore focus on how a person evaluates his/her own life, including emotional experiences of pleasure versus pain in response to specific events and cognitive evaluations of what a person considers a good life.
 Components of SWB relating to affect include positive affect (experiencing pleasant emotions and moods) and low negative affect (experiencing unpleasant, distressing emotions and moods), as well as "overall affect" or "hedonic balance", defined as the overall equilibrium between positive and negative affect, and usually measured as the difference between the two.
 High positive affect and low negative affect are often highly correlated, but not always.

 Components of SWB

 There are three components of SWB: affect (hedonic measures), life satisfaction (cognitive measures), and eudaimonia (a sense of meaning and purpose).
+Current research recognizes the importance of accurately assessing SWB within a society by focusing on how each component of SWB impacts the individual.

 Affect

 Affect refers to the emotions, moods, and feelings a person has.
 These can be all positive, all negative, or a combination of both positive and negative.
 Some research shows also that feelings of reward are separate from positive and negative affect.
+Research also recognizes that when evaluating subjective well-being, approaches to affect can be interchangeable between children and adults.